Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 Cook-Once, Eat-Twice method of cooking is where you cook lots of a main entree & freeze the excess. #TexasHomesteader

-Purposely large amounts of food are cooked & sectioned into proper serving sizes, labeled and stored in the freezer.
+Larger amounts of food are purposely cooked & immediately sectioned into proper serving sizes, labeled and stored in the freezer.
 A homemade meal is heat-n-eat easy.

 That means when a recipe starts with ‘Chop & sautĂ© onions until translucent’ – I can use these pre-sautĂ©ed onions to speed up the recipe.
 PLUS I’ve eliminated all those fresh onions from going bad.